What is the future of reading?

 Eli Horowitz is the co-creator of The Silent History, a serialized, exploratory novel for the iPad and iPhone.
 He was the managing editor and then publisher of McSweeney’s for eight years, working closely with authors including Nick Hornby, Michael Chabon, Joyce Carol Oates, William Vollmann, and Stephen King.
 He is the coauthor of The Clock Without a Face, a treasure-hunt mystery, and Everything You Know Is Pong, an illustrated cultural history of ping pong, and his design work has been honored by I.D., Print and the American Institute of Graphic Arts.
 Before McSweeney’s, he was employed as a carpenter and wrote science trivia questions tenuously linked to popular films.
 He was born in Virginia and now lives in San Francisco.

 I have only just finished reading The Silent History so I’ll be keen to talk to Eli Horowitz about the serialised novel for the iPad or iPhone he created with Kevin Moffett.
 I first heard about it on an email list and was intruidged by the concept of geographical unlocked-content to add extra layers to the novel.
 These “field reports” can only be accessed at specific geographic locations and weave other stories into the constructed serialised novel.
 With a new short chapter published every work day it meant that at times I had to wait for the next instalment, which build some anticipation at tense moments in the history.
 Originally only unlocking the first volume, I immediately unlocked the second, and then clearly all the rest.
 I never expected to buy content in that way, so it was an interesting experiment and see how the right content can drive user behaviour.
 My behaviour in this case!
-You can read the review on Wired here and buy the app here.
+You can buy the app here.

 As an evangelist for the web since the early 90s, Stuart Buchanan has been driving digital innovations in the arts and creative industries for over 20 years.
 In 2010, he founded the award-winning agency The Nest, and last year launched the digital publishing company, Branches; specialising in interactive books, magazines and playtexts.
 He was a founding member of Sydney’s community media network FBi, and is currently the chair of Underbelly Arts, an initiative which supports independent artists at a grassroots level.